0x-r4bbit/jquery.neotabs.js/README.md

 This should run all the test in the command line and opens up a browser.
 If there are any failing tests, feel free to fix them.

+## Todos

+* Extension system (for things like jquery.neotabs.syncHeights etc.)
+* Keyboard Support
+* Paginator as an extension
+* SyncHeights as an extension
+* SaveState as an extension
+* Grunt script for distribution task
+* Unit tests

 ## License

 This software is released under [MIT License](http://www.opensource.org/licenses/mit-license.php)